OctopusDeploy/blog/blog/2022-q2/introduction-to-devops/index.md

    - File clean-up
    - The running of scripts in any language you need

-We're looking closely at Octopus Runbooks in the next few months, with detailed insight, guides and samples.
+We're looking closely at Octopus Runbooks in the next few months, with detailed insight, guides, and samples.

 Happy deployments!